- This post contains affiliate links. Read more here.

-If you’re cooking for your dog, you can add chia to a recipe in lieu of eggs.
-You’ll need to grind chia seeds in a coffee grinder and blend 1 tablespoon of ground chia with 3 tablespoons of water.
-Let it set for 10 minutes, and use the mixture to replace one egg in a recipe.
+If you’re cooking for your dog, you can add chia to a recipe instead of eggs.
+Grind chia seeds in a coffee grinder and blend 1 tablespoon of ground chia with 3 tablespoons of water.
+Let it sit for 10 minutes and use the mixture to replace one egg in a recipe.

-Eggs are healthy, easy treats for your pup.
-They provide protein and a range of B-vitamins among other benefits.
-Keep a few hardboiled eggs in the refrigerator to use as training treats or a midday snack.
+When we think of vegetarian dog treats, we often think just of fruits or veggies.
+But eggs are healthy, easy treats for your pup.
+They provide protein and a range of B-vitamins, among other benefits.
+Keep a few hard-boiled eggs in the refrigerator to use as training treats or a midday snack.
 Plus, the calcium in eggshells can help your dog’s teeth and bones!

-Note: senior dogs and puppies may not be able to crunch up the shell, and some dogs are simply picky about the texture.
-In that case, hardboiled egg pieces (or scrambled eggs, for that matter) are your best bet.
+Note: Senior dogs and puppies may not be able to crunch up the shell, and some dogs are picky about the texture.
+In that case, hard-boiled egg pieces (or scrambled eggs) are your best bet.

 The vitamin C in strawberries is great for boosting your dog’s immune system, and it’s a fruit your dog can safely enjoy.
 Offer her fresh strawberries when they’re in season, or a frozen berry as a delightful treat in summer.
 Avoid strawberries with added sugar or syrup.

-Manganese and magnesium are both found in pineapple, which dogs love.
-Stick to fresh or cooked pineapple, rather than canned or syrup-packed options.
+Pineapple is a vegetarian dog treat, and also a treat for human vegetarians.
+Packed with manganese and magnesium, stick to fresh or cooked pineapple, rather than canned or syrup-packed options.
 Bring cut pineapple along to the park so you and your pet can both enjoy a picnic!
 Just be sure to keep the serving sizes small and snackable.

 Another great fruit for pets, pears contain vitamins A and C, along with plenty of fiber.
 Slice the pear open to remove the seeds and core—your dog should not eat these, as pear seeds contain (very) trace amounts of cyanide (also bad for humans, of course!)
 The peel won’t harm your pet.